RyanNorthern02/Panem-Chronicles/README.md

 - **Shop**: Browse and purchase themed items.
 - **Trivia**: Test your knowledge with interactive quizzes.
 - **Fan Art**: Explore fan art submissions.
+- **History and Districts of Panem**: Explore the history and districts based around panem.

 ## Contributing
 Feel free to fork the project and submit pull requests.
 Contributions are welcome!